HEALTHCARE COST & UTILIZATION PROJECT

 • Do the SEDD include all ED encounters—both those in which the patient was admitted and those in which the patient was treated and released?

-No. The SEDD provide encounter-level information for ED encounters that do not result in an admission to the same facility (i.e., patients in the SEDD were treated and released).
-Records for inpatient stays that began in the ED are found in the SID.
+No. The SEDD provide encounter-level information for ED encounters that do not result in an admission to the same facility (i.e., patients being evaluated before transfer to another acute care hospital, being discharged to their home or to rehabilitation/long-term care health facility, leaving against medical advice, or dying in the ED before admission).
+Records for inpatient stays in which the patient was admitted to the same hospital through the ED are found in the SID.
 These records can be identified by the data element HCUP_ED.
 Both the SEDD and SID are needed to analyze all ED encounters in a State.

 Return to Contents